Chang Ch'i-yun: Biography

 Chang Ch'i-yun graduated from the Division of History and Geography of National Nanjing Higher Normal School (later renamed National Central University and Nanjing University), where he studied from scholars such as Liu Yizheng, Zhu Kezhen and Liu Boming.

 After graduating, Chang worked for The Commercial Press as an editor, and later taught at his alma mater, the National Central University.
 In 1936, he was transferred to Zhejiang University and taught history and geography, later becoming the university's dean of the Faculty of Arts.
 In 1943, Chang was invited to give lectures at Harvard University in the U.S.

 In 1949, Chang escaped to Taiwan, where he became the Secretary-General of the Kuomintang Central Committee, and in 1954, he became the Minister of Education.
 In 1955, Chang became the first Minister of the Atomic Energy Council, a position he held until 1958.

 In 1962, Chang founded the Far East University, later renamed the Chinese Culture University.

 Chang died in Taipei in 1985.

 His son is Chang Jen-Hu, an educator in Taiwan.

+Chang Ch'i-yun's grave in Xiao Yuan Garden, Chinese Culture University.

+Epitaph of Chang Ch'i-yun in Xiao Yuan Garden, Chinese Culture University.

+Xiao Feng Memorial Hall, the memorial museum of Chang Ch'i-yun in the Chinese Culture University.